top of page

 • Plan for guests.
 Consider a flex area or a dedicated loft for overnight guests.

-• Make room for collections - yes, you are living tiny and only want to keep what is necessary, but being surrounded by things you enjoy will enhance your lifestyle.
+• Make room for collections.
+Yes, you are living tiny and only want to keep what is necessary, but being surrounded by things you enjoy will enhance your lifestyle.

 • Form community as much as you can.
 Maybe in your immediate area or online.
 Connecting with those who are committed to the same lifestyle goes a long way to living large in your tiny home.